 The birth of personalization

 Then, we got into initial basic personalization such as the ability to refer to someone by their first name.
 I think you see how that brings us closer to how a human being (or sales person) would manually email a potential customer.

-In practice, advanced marketers were manually creating their own segments using lists way before we even used the terminology.
-They would split and slice their lists to narrow and more defined lists.
-Email segmentation is a term that came along as we came up with ways to make the concept more accessible to more marketers.
+In practice, advanced marketers were manually creating their own segments by just crafting a high number of smaller and more refined lists.
+They would manually split and slice their lists to narrow and more defined lists.
+Email segmentation is just a term that came along as we came up with ways to make the process easier with tools such as segment builders.

 And speaking of making things more accessible, that’s why we came up with automation

 A lot of people misunderstand the point of automation.
-You need to think of it as merely a way to speed up and make it easier to do the stuff that brings money.
+You need to think of it as merely a way to speed up your work and outsource a lot of the stuff that brings money.
 You are in essence outsourcing it to an automation system.

-Automation is there to (for example) make finer segmentation easier and more efficient.
 It is not automation that increases your sales, it is the things that it does for you automatically.
 For example you can use automation to tag (and hence segment) people automatically.
 It is this better segmentation that boosts your profits.
 Automation is just a way to improve your segmentation without having to hire 20 people to manually segment people to such finer levels of segmentation.